quinngl/modeling-injuries-in-runners-project/README.md

 ### Beta-Binomial Model

-A Bayesian Beta-Binomial model was developed to predict injuries.
+A Bayesian Beta-Binomial model was developed to analyze injuries.
 The reduced model's predictors include:
 - `max_km_oneday`: Maximum kilometers completed in a single day.
 - `total_kmZ5`: Total kilometers covered in Z5-T1-T2.